 Anacafé’s Advice for Coffee Producers

 Anacafé urges local coffee producers to follow the advice of the authorities.
-If you are in a high-risk area and are being asked to evacuate, please do so straight away.
-Human lives, Anacafé says, must be protected over any material items.
+If you are in a high-risk area and are being asked to evacuate, you should do so with as much speed as possible.
+Human lives, Anacafé stresses, must be protected over any material items.